ICRAR/EAGLE/docs/helloWorld.rst

 Graph Creation
 --------------

 This video provides detailed instructions for constructing the "Hello World" :doc:`Logical Graph Template <graphs>`.
 In most documentation, and the EAGLE interface, this is referred to as a graph.
 It is a visual depiction of the relationships between different :doc:`components <components>` integrated into a workflow.
+You can also directly play around with the editor and the HelloWorld example graph on our `public installation <https://eagle.icrar.org/?service=GitHub&repository=ICRAR/EAGLE-graph-repo&branch=master&path=examples&filename=HelloWorld-simple.graph>`_.
+The rest of this document provides a detailed description of the functionality and usage of EAGLE.

 .. raw:: html
     :file: _static/helloWorld_creation_video.html